jahidul96/flutter_firebase_chatapp/README.md

 # Config

-- I have removed my google json file so if you want to run it on your maching create a firebase project and put your one on android/app folder
+- I have removed my google json file so if you want to run it on your machine create a firebase project and put your one on android/app folder
 - you also need to change your pacakage name as well as other requirement what firebase ask for hope you know that staff.